3rdstage/smart-contracts-boilerplate/README.md

 # install 'Ganache CLI' if not installed yet or installed one is too old
 $ npm install -g ganache-cli

-# check whether 'remixd' is intalled or not
+# check whether 'remixd' is installed or not
 $ npm ls -g --depth 0 | grep remixd

 # check latest version of 'remixd'